zavalab/ADAM_Documentation/energy_incent.md

 <h2>Case 2: $0.04 USD/kWh</h2>

 <p>
-    For case 2, the energy incentive is set to $0.04 USD/kWh.
-By increasing the price of electricity, CAFOs are encouraged to install technologies so that they can process waste into electricty instead of continuing to purchase electricity from an outside source.
+    For case 2, the energy incentive is set to $0.04 per kWh.
+By increasing the price of electricity, CAFOs are encouraged to install technologies so that they can process waste into electricity instead of continuing to purchase electricity from an outside source.
 As a result, some of the CAFOs decided that installing the technology was worth it.
 Surrounding farms were then able to send their waste to the sites that installed technologies.
 </p>

 <img src="Pictures\energy_incent\case_2.png">